Sagarshivalingappaathani/letsCode-Coding-Platform/README.md

 ### Upcoming Features

-- **User Forums:** Create a community for users to discuss problems, solutions, and coding strategies.
+- **User Forums:** Createing a community for users to discuss problems, solutions, and coding strategies.

-- **Real-time Code Collaboration:** Implement real-time collaborative code editing and debugging.
+- **Real-time Code Collaboration:** Implementing real-time collaborative code editing and debugging.

-- **Leaderboards:** Add leaderboards to track user progress and encourage friendly competition.
+- **Leaderboards:** Adding leaderboards to track user progress and encourage friendly competition.

-- **In-Depth Analytics:** Provide detailed analytics on user performance and learning progress.
+- **In-Depth Analytics:** Provideing detailed analytics on user performance and learning progress.

 - **User Profile Customization:** Enable users to customize their profiles with avatars, bios, and more.

-- **Dark Mode:** Implement a dark mode for users who prefer it.
+- **Dark Mode:** Implementing the dark mode for users who prefer it.

 ## Tech Stack: